PokemonAutomation/SwSh-Arduino/README.md

 But of course, that's not what you're interested in right?

-In addition to the classic "native" programs, we take things a bit further with "serial" programs.
+In addition to the classic "native" programs, we also have "serial" programs.
 Serial programs work by connecting the microcontroller to the computer over a serial connection.
 This allows a computer to control the Switch.

 <img src="Documentation/Tutorials/images/serial-setup.jpg">